FDR control with adaptive procedures and FDR monotonicity: The proposed procedures. The proposed procedures

 We introduce the following modified estimator:

-where $C(m),s(m)$ are universal correction factors that ensure that the condition (\ref{eq:inv_mean_m0_cond}) is satisfied (for details see Appendix \ref{app:design_IBHsum}).
-The correction factors were computed numerically and are presented in Fig. \ref{fig:C_s_vs_m}.
-Note that when $m\rightarrow \infty$, $C \rightarrow 1$ and $s/m \rightarrow 0$, and therefore the corrections become negligible and the estimator $\hatm$ reduces to $\hatm^\prime$.
+where $C(m),s(m)$ are universal correction factors that ensure that the condition~(\ref{eq:inv_mean_m0_cond}) is satisfied [for details see \citet{ZZDsupp2010}, Supplement~B].
+The correction factors were computed numerically and are presented in Figure~\ref{fig:C_s_vs_m}.
+When $m\rightarrow\infty$, $C \rightarrow1$ and $s/m \rightarrow0$, and, therefore, the corrections become negligible and the estimator $\hatm$ reduces to $\hatm^\prime$.